 Super easy, don’t you think?

-You can also add 1/4 cup of vegetable glycerine to your homemade bubble solution if you like (available from the drugstore or online).
-And/or 1/2 cup of corn starch.
-And/or 1 tablespoon of baking powder to your homemade bubble solution.
-Each of those ingredients make the bubbles work just a tad better.
-But this is the basic recipe and it works just fine on it’s own.
+You can also add 1/4 cup of vegetable glycerin, or 1/2 cup of corn starch.
+Or 1 tablespoon of baking powder to your homemade bubble solution.
+Each of those ingredients make the bubbles work just a tad bit better.
+But this is the basic recipe, and it works just fine on its own.

-We usually simply have a big bowl or two of the bubble solution out and available to the kids.
-You can also hand individual mason jars with bubble solution to the kids.
+We usually have a big bowl or two of the bubble solution out and available to the kids.
+You can also fill individual mason jars with bubble solution for each kid.
 Or re-use one of those no-spill bubble cups for your homemade bubbles.

-Sometimes they blow bubbles themselves, sometimes they let the wind do the work, and sometimes they twirl around with bubble-laden wand in tow.
+Sometimes they blow bubbles themselves, sometimes they let the wind do the work, and sometimes they twirl around with a bubble-laden wand in tow.